 Most datasets have an outlier.
 I may be it for the HYPER Lab as my path to graduate studies in engineering is atypical.
 I was an engineer at Boeing for 4 years after completing a BS in Aerospace at CU – Boulder.
 While I enjoyed my time at Boeing I had always wanted to see the world sooner than later and left the aerospace giant for India, Nepal, Africa and the South Pacific.
 Upon returning I decided to redirect my focus to solving environmental issues and earned degrees in Forestry and Fishery Sciences while at the University of Washington.

 During that time I studied the effects of elevation and precipitation on bat species composition in Olympic National Park, studied the behavior of Steller Sea Lions in the Aleutian archipelago, and estimated fish school biomass in the Pacific Ocean from an aircraft based LIDAR system.
-I continued my environmental studies while earning and Environmental Science degree at the University of Idaho so my wife could start her new faculty position at WSU.
+I continued my environmental studies while earning and Environmental Science degree at the University of Idaho.
 While at UI I created a habitat model to predict woodpecker presence based on the structural characteristic of forests using satellite LIDAR data.
-While these were great experiences I really missed my involvement with engineering in general and aerospace in particular.
+While these were great experiences I missed my involvement with engineering in general and aerospace in particular.

 Motivated by the successful launch of the incredible Curiosity Rover I decided it was time to head back into the engineering world and started my PhD with Dr. Leachman in the HYPER Lab.
 I’ve always had an affinity for the things in life that appeared to be on the fringe or were unique and the opportunity to play with cryogenic hydrogen and develop novel fuel storage systems for hydrogen fueled vehicles was a perfect fit.